It’s important that you are grooming a horse regularly and thoroughly.

 You can also clean, the anus, vulva or sheath and between the teats this way.
 Applying udder cream is a good idea if your mares teats are irritable or sticky.

-Grooming your horses mane and tail.
+Grooming a horses mane and tail.

 The dock can be brushed regularly but for a full and lustrous tail see How to improve your horses tail.
 Always stand to the side when brushing the tail.